 - External validation of the self-evaluation to ensure consistency in the self-evaluations and provide an avenue for sharing good practices between library and knowledge services.

-- The process results in a written report and service improvement action plan that can be used to demonstrate the library and knowledge service’s performance and indicate areas for further improvement.
+- A written report and service improvement action plan that can be used to demonstrate the library and knowledge service’s performance and indicate areas for further improvement.